SillyFreak/typst-alexandria/src/lib.typ

       return it
     }

+    context citation(
+      prefix, it.key,
-    context citation(prefix, it.key, form: it.form, style: it.style, supplement: it.supplement)
+      form: it.form, style: it.style,
+      supplement: it.supplement,
+    )
   }

   body